jyrkioraskari/LBD_OBJ_Exporter/README.md

 BIND(COALESCE(?geometryKd, ?elementKd) AS ?kd)
 ```

-The `?obj` value must be a base64 encoded OBJ literal, as produced by the geometry-enabled IFCtoLBD conversion examples.
+The `?obj` value must be a base64-encoded OBJ literal, as produced by the geometry-enabled IFCtoLBD conversion examples.

 ## Requirements